 We have a reading reward system whereby children put their book in the golden box if they have read to an adult the previous evening.
 Once all three books are complete, the books will be changed.
 Children who are reading at least three times a week will be celebrated as a star reader.
 Reading to your child is also one of the most valuable activities you can do as it builds on their story knowledge.
 This story knowledge improves their comprehension skills and allows them to become better writers.
 Reading to your child also increases their vocabulary which leads to better writing and a better understanding of what they read independently.

-In school, the children will be having daily spelling activities based on the spelling rules and words for year 6.
-Although they will not be bringing spellings home to learn for a test, I have attached the words the children are expected to know by the end of Year 1 and those they will need to learn by the end of year 6.
+In school, the children will be having daily spelling activities based on the spelling rules and words for year 2.
+Although they will not be bringing spellings home to learn for a test, I have attached the words the children are expected to know by the end of Year 1 and those they will need to learn by the end of Year 2.
 This allows you and your child, if you wish, to practise these words and their meanings at home, as well as in school.
 The expectation is that the children can not only spell these words during the daily spelling session but also within their own independent writing.
 Fridge magnet letters, whiteboards, scrabble letter tiles, iPad apps etc. are all great ways to practise the spelling of these words.

 The maths fact knowledge expected in each year group by the end of the year is attached to this letter.

 The key maths fact focus for Year 2 this term is

 > Be able to recall Pairs of whole numbers that total 11, 12, 13, 14, 15, 16, 17, 18, 19, 20

 > To know Pairs of multiples of 10 that total 100